 Getting up and moving around is important enough that many major corporations and businesses schedule activity breaks throughout the day.
 A 15-minute walk at lunchtime or half an hour tidying the garden can help work some of the tension out and take you out of your head for a while.
 You do not have to train for marathons.
 Shooting hoops in the driveway or walking your dog can redirect your energy and improve your mood.

 6. Do Not Forget to Laugh

-The world-renowned Mayo Clinic recommends laughter as a positive form of stress relief.
+Laughter is a positive form of stress relief.
 Laughter activates and relieves your stress response, soothes tension, and stimulates your heart, lungs, and muscles.
 Can you take a couple of hours off work and watch a comedy movie?
 If not, maybe you could read something funny.
 And if nothing else, the internet is replete with hilarious videos, photos, and memes.

 7. Avoid Making Yourself Vulnerable to Excessive Stress

 Small things can make you significantly more vulnerable to stress.
 Sometimes they cannot be avoided, but many times they can.
 Trying to get sufficient sleep, having some breakfast before going to work, and keeping caffeine consumption under control can help you respond better to everyday stress.
 Positive health habits can make a difference in how stress impacts you.

 Stress can contribute to drug and alcohol abuse.
 If your resources for coping are not enough, or if someone you love struggles with drug and alcohol abuse, we encourage you to contact us to learn more about admissions.
 Help is there, and reaching out is the first step to healing.